ngdplnk/a73xq_stockcammods/README.md

 ## Features
 <details>
   <summary>Click here to expand</summary>
-This module allows you yo use the following features:
+This module allows you to use the following features:

 - High bitrate recording.